jhu-data-services/intro-scripting-arcgis-api-python/README.md

 ## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).
+Before the class, please make sure you sign into JHU's [ArcGIS Online organization](https://gisanddata.maps.arcgis.com) and request to join the [workshop group](https://gisanddata.maps.arcgis.com/home/group.html?id=fe0a5cf58ede4896939adf30983137f7).

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
+- Data: This folder contains a text file with the item IDs and URLs of datasets that will be during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Scripting with the ArcGIS API for Python](https://www.surveymonkey.com/r/arcgis_python_api)

 ## License and Terms of Use